Frequently Asked Questions

 Q: My child has English as a second language, what does the Kindergarten offer to help?

 A: Children with bilingual needs may be eligible for some support time from a Bilingual support worker who speaks the child’s first language.
 The time available varies from term to term according to funding availability and your child’s needs.
 The staff team may need an interpreter to ensure that parents’ are aware of our learning program.
 Children who have limited English can sometimes find it more difficult to settle into Kindergarten in the first instance.
 The staff team will endeavour to make your child’s introduction to the Kindergarten as smooth as possible.
-At home, please try to encourage English speaking as much as possible to give the children the opportunities to practise their English.
-The staff team often use picture cues to help children participate.

 Q: My child has special needs, what does the Kindergarten offer to help?